microsoft/vscode-docs/docs/python/tutorial-flask.md

     }
     ```

-1. Save the `html.json` file.
+1. Save the `html.json` file (`kb(workbench.action.files.save)`).

 1. Now, whenever you start typing the snippet's prefix, such as `flext`, VS Code provides the snippet as an autocomplete option, as shown in the next section.
-You can also use the **Insert Snippet** command from the command palette to choose a snippet from a menu.
+You can also use the **Insert Snippet** command to choose a snippet from a menu.

 For more information on code snippets in general, refer to [Create custom snippets](../getstarted/tips-and-tricks.md#create-custom-snippets).